PRODUCER COMPANY

 Companies Act 1956:

-pooling, handling, marketing, selling, export of primary produce of the Members
+harvesting, procurement, grading, pooling, handling, marketing, selling, export

-or import goods for their benefit.
+of primary produce of the Members or import goods for their benefit.

-distilling, brewing, venting, canning and packaging of produce of its members.
+preserving, drying, distilling, brewing, venting, canning and packaging of

-machinery, equipment or consumables mainly to its Members.
+supply of machinery, equipment or consumables mainly to its Members.

-activities for the promotion of interest of its members.
+and all other activities for the promotion of interest of its members.

-conservation and communications relatable to primary produce.
+resources, their use, conservation and communications relatable to primary

 produce.